LucasBehrendt/investorsclub/README.md

 ### Responsive Testing

 - You can open DevTools with keyboard shortcuts (CMD+Opt+I for Mac OS or Ctrl+Shift+I for Linux and Windows), through the menu bar in the top right corner and go to “More Tools” > “Developer Tools.” or by rightclicking on any web page and select "Inspect".
 To test responsiveness click on the "device" icon on the left side, above the source code window or with the keyboard shortcut CMD+Shift+M for Mac OS or Ctrl+Shift+M for Linux and Windows.
-Here you can choose between different devices to emulate, or you can drag the handles to resize the window to your preffered screen width.
+Under 'Dimensions' you can choose between different devices to emulate, or you can drag the handles to resize the window to your preffered screen width by choosing 'Responsive'.

 - To test responsiveness the website was viewed on multiple different devices including a Desktop, Laptop, Ipad Air, Samsung Galaxy S20, Iphone 12, Iphone X, Iphone 8 and Iphone SE(2016).
 Mobile devices and tablets were viewed in both portrait and landscape mode.
 The site was also tested on different browsers, such as Chrome, Edge, Safari and Firefox.